Excerpt from white clouds in blue sky (2022). Preview 1 min 50 sec.

 white clouds in blue sky

-The installation highlights tensions between individual human structures of memory and imagination, and contemporary computational image recognition systems.
-As they sort through and re-arrange both material refuse and digital waste, the artists draw parallels between the planetary proliferation of material waste, the proliferation of digital imagery being mobilized in artificial intelligence data training sets, and the energy resources required and wasted to power these interactions.
+The title of the work, white clouds in the blue sky is frequently repeated throughout the work and is audible in the phrasing of the soundtrack.
+It is evocative in its misinterpretation of the scene; its association of landfill refuse with an idealized image of nature; and its reference to the metaphor and materiality of the cloud, where data processing and rendering of the generated images is taking place.
+This video work highlights tensions between individual human structures of memory and imagination, contemporary computational image recognition systems, and the capacity of generative systems to create new representations of the world.
+As the artists sort through and re-arrange both material refuse and digital waste, they draw parallels between the planetary proliferation of material waste, the proliferation of digital imagery being mobilized in artificial intelligence data training sets, and the energy resources required and wasted to power these interactions.
 By drawing attention to current limitations of machine vision in recognizing and describing objects (and unique assemblages of objects), the work points to significant possibilities and difficulties as humans and machines increasingly mutually constitute, reinforce and re-write classifications and meanings of things.
-How is the experience of contemporary art practice, such as abstract sculpture and performance, either corrupted or propelled by machine vision?
 How will machines read images and artworks in the future, and what stories will be told about them?
 What stories will humans be able to tell and imagine in the future, in relation to new intelligent storytelling machines?
 What kind of planet will we inhabit?
 Will the skies be blue?
 Will the clouds be white?

 Johnson, J., Karpathy, A., Li, F. (2016).
 DenseCap: Fully Convolutional Localization Networks for Dense Captioning.
 Accessed at https://cs.stanford.edu/people/karpathy/densecap/